HaarisRmnyr/Web-Application-Penetration-Test-Metasploitable-2/README.md

 Other Open Ports: The scan also identified a range of other open services, including Telnet (23), SMB (139, 445), and a database service (3306).

 These findings provide the necessary intelligence to proceed with a targeted attack plan.

+**Phase 2: Vulnerability Exploitation with Metasploit**

+Based on the reconnaissance, the first specific target for exploitation will be the vsftpd 2.3.4 service found on port 21.
+For this phase, I am using the Metasploit Framework, a powerful, open-source tool for penetration testing.

+I created a dedicated attacker VM using Debian 64-bit and loaded a Kali Linux ISO onto it, creating a secure and powerful environment for penetration testing.

+Using the msfconsole interface, I selected a pre-built exploit module specifically for the vsftpd 2.3.4 backdoor vulnerability.
+The process involved:

+Setting the remote host (RHOSTS) to the target IP address.

+Configuring the payload to deliver a command shell once the exploit was successful.

+**Executing the exploit**

+The attack was successful, and a command shell was established with the target machine.
+I was able to confirm full system access by running the following commands:

+whoami: Returned root.

+uname -a: Returned Linux metasploitable.

+This proves that the exploit was a success and I have root-level access to the target VM.
+This marks the successful completion of the exploitation phase.
+I will now take a break before proceeding with post-exploitation activities.